 In 1987, another of our Eagle Scouts, Erik Martir, became Scoutmaster and carried on the tradition of service to the community and the youths of Inwood.
 In 1989, John Ward, a member of the Troop since 1976 and an Eagle Scout, became Scoutmaster.
 In 1994, Eagle Scout Bosco Chao stepped into the position of Scoutmaster as John Ward moved into the role of committee member.
 In September of 1998, Efrain Alvarado assumed the role of Scoutmaster.

 In October of 2003, Terence Dolan, became Scoutmaster.
 Terence was the 5th Eagle Scout of the Troop to assumed the role of Scoutmaster.
 He carries on the traditions of the Troop, including Scout Breakfast, summer camp, and monthly trips or hikes.

-Troop 728 has so far produced 28 Eagle Scouts, the most prestigious award that any young man can earn.
+Troop 728 has so far produced 28 Eagle Scouts, the most prestigious award that any young man or woman can earn.

-In addition to the personal skills each boy develops, the Scouting movement now stresses leadership skills which help to develop leaders of society for the 21st century.
-Naturally, the traditional camping skills and the concept of teamwork are big parts of the Scouting program.
-At 728 all this is accomplished in an atmosphere of caring and with a keen view for fun!
+In addition to the personal skills each boy and girl develops, Scouts BSA stresses leadership skills which help to develop leaders of society for the 21st century.
+Naturally, the traditional camping skills and the concept of teamwork are big parts of Scouts BSA.
+At Troop 728 all this is accomplished in an atmosphere of caring and with a keen view for fun!